Below are some of the problems that we can help with:

 Grief is a normal reaction to significant loss.
 There are many types of losses such as death of a loved one, separation or significant change resulting in loss.
 Friends and family can have trouble knowing how to respond appropriately, especially when grief is prolonged.
 Talking with a caring professional can help assist in moving forward despite the pain of loss.

 Sleep problems such as nightmares, frequent waking and difficulty falling asleep are common.
 The underlying causes of sleep problems are varied and can include medical issues, anxiety, stress, hormonal imbalance and diet.
-Medical advice should always be sought to rule out physical causes such as sleep apnea.
+Medical advice should always be sought to rule out physical causes such as sleep apnoea.
 Counselling can assist with establishing good sleep routines and addressing stress, anxiety and dietary issues.

 Often people with low self-esteem feel judged and view themselves more negatively than others.
 Low self-esteem or self-worth can result in anxiety, depression, poor relationships, self-doubt and lack of confidence.
 Counselling can assist in developing a healthier and more positive self-esteem that can lead to greater confidence and living a more fulfilling life.